rkneece/rkneece.github.io/_projects/020 2025-02-01-founder and ceo.md

 ## My north star.

-My north star has always been to build world-class teams that deliver exceptional results by fostering a culture of technical inclusion, trust, and psychological safety.
+My north star has always been to build world-class teams that deliver exceptional results by fostering a culture of technical excellence, trust, and psychological safety.

 Throughout my career, I have championed mentorship, agile leadership, and technical excellence, ensuring that teams not only meet but exceed expectations in terms of quality, speed, and innovation.
 Whether as a founder, CEO, or fractional executive, I remain committed to helping organizations scale, innovate, and achieve their highest potential through a combination of technical excellence, strategic foresight, and strong, people-centered leadership.